 9. Marvel at the Psychedelic ‘Treetanic’ Bar

 I know this post is about non-partying things to do on Utila, so you’re probably wondering why I’ve included a bar.
-The reason is because Treetanic, part of Jade Seahorse Hotel is so much more than just a bar.
+The reason is that Treetanic, part of Jade Seahorse Hotel is so much more than just a bar.
 It’s an incredibly imaginative, psychedelic work of art.
 It resembles a shipwreck lodged among the highest branches of a patch of mango trees.

 Treetanic is a masterpiece which took the owner and artist, Neil Kellar, twenty years to make and it’s still not finished.
 It’s easy to lose yourself for an hour or two exploring the trippy labyrinth of tunnels, bridges staircases and hidey holes.
-Every spare centimetre is covered in mosaics crafted from mixed media including beads, glass, tiles, circuit boards, shells, bottle tops, mirror and even plastic fruit.
+Every spare centimetre is covered in mosaics crafted from mixed media including beads, glass, tiles, circuit boards, shells, bottle tops, mirrors and even plastic fruit.

-This secret, tropical garden hideaway, is also home to Jade Seahorse’s six ‘Nightland Cabins‘.
+This secret, tropical garden hideaway, is also home to Jade Seahorse’s six ‘Nightland Cabins.
 Each cabin has a different theme and name and is decorated in a unique and mesmerising way.

 Although Treetanic is a bar, which apparently hosts some of the best nights in Utila, you should visit in daylight too.
-It’s the only way to appreciate the quirkiness of it all and the incredible art-work – don’t forget your camera.
+It’s the only way to appreciate the quirkiness of it all and the incredible artwork – don’t forget your camera.

 10. Take a Day Tour